Governing Board of the American Institute of Physics

 That the Board ratifies the mail ballots as stated in V (a) and V (b) preceding and

 That the Board ratifies on its part the arrangements as stated in V (c) preceding for putting into operation this new plan of contributions from the societies in support of the Institute in substitution for the former plan of providing in publication contracts for a 15% fee for the support of the Institute.

 VI.
 Report of the Treasurer.

-- The Assistant Treasurer, Mr. Barton, presented the Auditor’s Report, for year ended December 31, 1944 by Pasley and Conroy, Certified Public Accmountants, and stated that copies of this Auditor’s Report, had been on hand for examination at the annual meeting of the Corporation and had been transmitted to the Member Societies.
+The Assistant Treasurer, Mr. Barton, presented the Auditor’s Report, for year ended December 31, 1944 by Pasley and Conroy, Certified Public Accountants, and stated that copies of this Auditor’s Report had been on hand for examination at the annual meeting of the Corporation and had been transmitted to the Member Societies.
 Items of the Auditor’s Report were discussed and explained in connection with VII below.

 On motion the actions of the Treasurer with respect to these investments were approved.

 VII.
 Report of the Director.